erikLovesMetal/oregon-brewery-locator/README.md

 oregon-brewery-locator
 ======================

 Mapping app that takes current location and maps breweries in vicinity.
-Breweris are managed in a login protected admin section with a tool that allows managing the breweries and their lat/longs and information about them, might use the beermapping api to help populate.
+Breweris are managed in a login protected admin section with a tool that allows managing the breweries and their lat/longs and information about them.
+The admin tool has import feature that imports most the breweries into the admin tool.
+Also using geocoding to look up lat/longs of breweries that arent in beermapping API.
+Can also manually add breweries.

 * Ruby v2.0 / Rails 4

-* beermapping api (http://beermapping.com/api/) maybe?... doesnt seem to have them all
+* beermapping api (http://beermapping.com/api/) doesnt seem to have them all

-* Google Maps API / Ruby geocoder gem (https://github.com/alexreisner/geocoder) for reverse geocoding
+* Ruby geocoder gem (https://github.com/alexreisner/geocoder) for reverse geocoding

 * Sqlite locally / PostGresSQL production

-* Database initialization

 * Add TDD ..